-Note: Configure the firewall rules using the web configurator or CLI commands.
+It is recommended to configure the firewall rules using the web configurator.

-CHAPTER 30 Filter Configuration
+Filter Configuration

 This chapter shows you how to create and apply filters.

 30.1 Introduction to Filters

 Your ZyXEL Device uses filters to decide whether to allow passage of a data packet and/or to make a call.
 There are two types of filter applications: data filtering and call filtering.
 Filters are subdivided into device and protocol filters, which are discussed later.